justincbagley/piranha/README.md

 - Consider separate scripts to work with ipyrad
 - Add capacity of adding or not adding path sampling/stepping-stone sampling to BEAST runs (BEASTRunner.sh)
 - Add MrBayes scripts
+- Add options to MrBayesPostProc script, e.g. for burnin frac and SS analysis.

 May 4, 2017
 Justin C. Bagley, Richmond, VA, USA